simpleinjector/Documentation/source/lifetimes.rst

 .. container:: Note

     **Warning**: Transient instances are not tracked by the container.
 This means that Simple Injector will not dispose transient instances.
+Simple Injector will detect disposable instances that are registered as transient when calling *container.Verify()*.
+Please view  :doc:`Diagnostic Warning - Disposable Transient Components <disposabletransientcomponent>` for more information.

 .. _Singleton: